dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 - I map `C-u` and `C-d` to be `C-u zz` and `C-d zz` to center the page upon scroll

 ### Why I don't main Nvim
 Very similar reason as to why I go with MacOS over linux- I have learned to seriously value sensible defaults over customization.
 For me personally, when I am given the option of endless customization, I will often end up endlessly customizing(at the expense of getting work done).
-Maybe this will change in the future, but for now I stick to [cursor](#cursor) (previously vscode)
+Maybe this will change in the future, but for now I stick to [cursor](#cursor) (previously VSCode).

 ## Cursor
 ![](/assets/images/cursor.png)

 Obviously AI code editors are generally in their infancy, but for now I've found Cursor to be pretty great for my daily needs.
 Since it's just a VSCode fork, I genuinely don't really see a reason to use VSCode anymore(please enlighten me if there is).
 There's a lot more to it than just something that can get claude to write code for you.
-Here's why:
+I'm open to switching, but here's some things I love about Cursor:

 **CMD+K**:
 One of the best features of Cursor in my opinion is CMD+K. I love to be able to highlight a small piece of text while I'm editing or writing something, and either: